 During relevant discussions on personalized packaging design, the concept of content can frequently be singularized to the product within or the message contained in the imprinted text.
-The type of font used, its height, its width, its slant is often applied simply as a means of enhancing the aesthetics of that text.
+The type of font used, its height, its width, and its slant is often applied simply as a means of enhancing the aesthetics of that text.
 However, we tend to forget that typography doesn’t exist mainly as a visual boost, and should in fact upstage its conventional role as an insubstantial decorative element.

 To be metaphorical, typography should nourish the text as a vital organ would nourish the body, by staying true to its core function as an instrument that ensures the very existence of the corpus.
 The correct typography of say, a custom gift box, should neither grab attention or give attention.
 If the font type utilized in the custom package is objectively beautiful, the literal message should align with that evocation and be clearly communicative of that beauty.